patrickkunka/easydropdown/README.md

 `.open()`

-Programmatically opens the dropdown.
-Closes any other open instances.
+Programmatically opens the dropdown, closing any other open instances.

 ```js